neondatabase/website/content/docs/connect/connection-pooling.md

 ### Enable pooling for individual connections

 Enabling pooling for individual connections requires adding a `-pooler` suffix to the compute endpoint ID, which is part of the hostname.
 Connection requests that specify the `-pooler` suffix use a pooled connection.
-Connections that do not specify the `-pooler` suffix connect directly to the database.
-This method supports workflows that require both pooled and non-pooled connections to the same database.
+Connections that do not specify the `-pooler` suffix connect to the database directly.

 When using this method, ensure that connection pooling is not enabled for the compute endpoint, as described in [Enable pooling for all connections](#enable-pooling-for-all-connections).
 If connection pooling is enabled for the compute endpoint, all connections to the compute endpoint use a pooled connection.